 Instead of apple slices, swap in Homemade Chai Apple butter.
 Or swap the cinnamon for ground ginger or nutmeg.

 This easy baked apple recipe is just the thing for a sweet and savory after-dinner treat.
 They’re stuffed with cinnamon and other fall spices, with a bit of brown sugar and butter.

 Pop them in the oven and sit back and relax while they bubble away.
 Now doesn’t that sound a lot easier than pie?

 This savory Apple Crisp Recipe stars baked apples, walnuts, oats, and a touch of maple syrup.
 It’s an easy and delicious way to satisfy your sweet tooth without guilt.

-The trick to a healthier apple crisp is to load up on fruit and cut back on the butter and processed flour; we use a touch of maple syrup to provide just the right amount of moisture for the oat and walnut topping to come together.
-Get the recipe.
+The trick to a healthier apple crisp is to load up on fruit and cut back on the butter and flour; we use a touch of maple syrup to provide just the right amount of moisture for the oat and walnut topping to come together.